my443/portfolio-gallery/readme.md

 Possible TODO items:
 [ ] Make the carousel swipe-able.
 So that if you are on a mobile device you can swipe left and right to navigate the pictures.
+[ ] When you stretch out the carousel on a mobile device, the arrows no longer line up with the middle of the veritical modal.